Your Brain can Change

 And because neuroplasticity continues throughout life, it is never “too late” to change direction.
 Your brain remains ready to learn, adapt, and grow — at any age, and from any starting point.

-Next, we’ll explore how blood sugar and insulin influence the brain — and why metabolic health and mental clarity are deeply connected.
+Next we explore how blood sugar and insulin influence the brain — and why metabolic health and mental clarity are deeply connected.